dibrale/ceruleus/README.md

 ### Instructions

-- Initializing: Run `python main.py` from the root directory of the script.
+- **Initializing:** Run `python main.py` from the root directory of the script.
-- Beginning execution: Navigate to the root directory of Ceruleus in a separate terminal instance, and type `touch squire_output/out.txt`.
+- **Beginning execution:** Navigate to the root directory of Ceruleus in a separate terminal instance, and type `touch squire_output/out.txt`.
 Alternatively, overwrite squire_output_out.txt with a file containing an initial answer message of your choice (e.g.: "No answers yet.
 Ask a question in your reply.")
-- Stopping the script: Ceruleus runs as a typical asynchronous Python script, but has no user interface or defined stop condition.
+- **Stopping the script:** Ceruleus runs as a typical asynchronous Python script, but has no user interface or defined stop condition.
 Stop Ceruleus with 'control-C' once it has generated the desirable amount of output in your chat agent's persistent log.
-- Checking the chat log: You can check the log by reloading the caracter periodically in text-generation-webui - the chat does not auto-update.
+- **Checking the chat log:** You can check the log by reloading the caracter periodically in text-generation-webui - the chat does not auto-update.
-- Using intermediate results: The \*.json files in 'results/' can be interrogated for use in downstream applications such as summarization and separate LLM-powered goal-setting.
+- **Using intermediate results:** The \*.json files in 'results/' can be interrogated at any time for use in downstream applications such as summarization and separate LLM-powered goal-setting.

 ## Afterword